Adhesive Application - Machines and Tools

 • multipoint vise

 Not all clamps can be used for every job.
-Indeed, there are a few types of pliers that are specialised for a particular type of work.
-However, clamps must be chosen in such a way that they are easy to use, ensure that the object is held securely in place, do not damage the object by the pressure applied and do not move (slip) during fixing.
+Indeed, there are few types of pliers specialized for a particular type of work.
+However, the clamps must be chosen in such a way that they are easy to use, provide a good hold on the object, do not damage the object by the pressure applied, and do not shift (slip) during clamping.

 You can get good results by following a few simple rules:

-• in order to avoid marks from the clamping and to distribute the force evenly over a large area, place a piece of wood between the clamping points of the clamp and the pieces of wood being clamped
+• to avoid any marks from the clamping and to spread the force evenly over as large an area as possible, place a piece of wood between the clamping points of the clamp and the pieces of wood that are clamped in place

-• always make sure that you fix the clamp perfectly perpendicular to the surface of the object to avoid it slipping off
+• always make sure that the clamp is perfectly perpendicular to the surface of the object to avoid slipping

-• to prevent the object from becoming unbalanced and rotating, use at least 2 clamps
+• to prevent the object from becoming unbalanced and rotating, use at least 2 clamping clips

-• don't over-tighten the clamp because you can damage the clamp by applying too much pressure.
+• don't over-tighten the clamp as you can damage the clamping device by applying too much pressure.

 clamp clamps